 5. Family Time

-In a world of overstimulation and constant business, spending QUALITY family time can be tough.
+In a world of overstimulation and constant busyness, spending QUALITY family time can be tough.

 Block out a time every single day to do something together as a family.